Cinema of Malaysia: 1945–75: Shaw golden age

-Renaissance, 1975–present
+After 1975–2000: post-Ramlee, Shaw departure, foundation of FINAS

 In 1975, a renaissance prompted a revitalised growth when Sabah Films grossed huge profits with its maiden offering, Keluarga Comat (Comat’s Family).
 Soon, other companies mushroomed, such as Perfima, Syed Kechik, Indra, Jins Shamsuddin, and others.

 The 1980s saw numerous changes.
 In July 1980, Malaysian film authority was split into two bodies, namely Filem Negara Malaysia (FNM) and the National Film Development Corporation Malaysia (FINAS), in a move intended by the Federal Government to decentralised and streamlined Malaysian film industry more effective and competitive.

 A vital one was the setting up FINAS in 1981 to develop and stimulate the growth and maintain the standards of the film industry by various means, including the provision of research and advisory services.
 FINAS has since set up numerous facilities to promote the industry, including a credit facility scheme which enables young film-makers to test their potential.
 The revival in the industry also made changes to certain formats of the local film productions.
 Nearly all the films were made in colour, some using the scope format and some the standard format.
 There were no fixed salaries for artists attached to a certain company or studio.
 A company can only do two of three functions: production, distribution or exhibition, to avoid a monopoly by a certain party.
 The producers also might be able to recover part of their investment by the return of the entertainment tax as a way of incentive.
 A further incentive to local film-makers is that they are invited to make television programmes either in film format or video format.
 As a result, there are now more than 300 film companies registered with FINAS.